-We put our colons under a great deal of stress with our modern lifestyle.
-Years of fast food, cigarettes, prescription drugs and alcohol keep the colon busy.
-Add Candida to that mixture, and you have a recipe for an unhealthy colon.
+We put our digestive systems under a great deal of stress with our modern lifestyle.
+Years of fast food, cigarettes, prescription drugs and alcohol keep the intestines busy.
+Add gut dysbiosis and a Candida overgrowth to that mixture, and you have a recipe for an unhealthy gut.

-The colon is the waste pipe of the body.
-Once the nutrients are taken out and processed, the waste from your food intake is passed through the colon and expelled from your body.
+The intestines, and especially the colon, are the waste pipe of the body.
+Once the nutrients are removed and absorbed, the waste from your food intake is passed through the colon and expelled from your body.

 Colonic irrigation is really not as daunting as it sounds, but in some cases it can make your cleanse more effective.
-It acts to loosen and expel the hardened fecal matter within your intestine, eliminating the Candida yeast and its byproducts much more quickly than you can by diet alone.
+Irrigation acts to loosen and expel the hardened fecal matter within your colon, and also serves to eliminate some of the Candida colonies and their byproducts more quickly than you can by diet alone.

 Colonics are especially useful for those Candida sufferers who experience chronic constipation.
 If you are not suffering from constipation then it might not be for you.
-The downside to colonics is that they remove much of the good bacteria from your gut as well as the Candida yeast.
-So if you unsure whether you need it, I would recommend that you stick to the dietary cleanse at first.
+The downside to colonics is that they can remove some of the good bacteria from your gut as well as the Candida yeast.
+So if you unsure whether you need it, I would recommend that you stick to the dietary cleanse.

-During a session of colonic therapy, which typically lasts around 45 minutes, the patient lies down and is first given a gentle but firm massage in the lower stomach area.
+If you choose to try colonic therapy, a typical session lasts for around 45 minutes.
+The patient first lies down and is given a gentle but firm massage in the lower stomach area.
 This is to loosen the materials that the colonic will expunge.
 A small, sterile and disposable plastic tube is then inserted into the rectum and warm water is passed into the colon.
 Clients typically report a warm feeling but often have little sensation of the colonic, although it can feel slightly uncomfortable the first time.
 The water is allowed to gently flow into your colon, then you push it out along with the fecal matter that it has loosened.
 This cycle repeats several times.
 Other liquids, often coffee, are then typically added to the water to further help with the loosening.

 You can look online to find your local colonic therapist.
 He or she will be able to give you guidance as to how often you should get a treatment.
 For the purposes of your cleanse, two or three sessions should be more than sufficient.

-Cleansing is generally a very healthy way to reset your health, give your liver function a boost and detoxify your body.
-However it can be stressful on the body, and so I would not recommend it if you have any major health concerns or are at all worried.
+A cleansing diet is generally a very healthy way to reset your health, give your liver function a boost, and detoxify your body.
+However, it can sometimes be stressful on the body, and so I would not recommend it if you have any major health concerns.
 Consult with your health practitioner if you have any concerns.
 And if you experience an irregular heartbeat or any other worrying symptoms, you should stop the cleanse immediately.

-Cleansing can also be quite draining, so if you have a full time job its best to take some time off and relax in a comfortable environment.
-Set aside a time for recovering your health, and try to keep it free of commitments, social events and meetings.
+Cleansing diets can also temporarily lower your energy levels, so if you have a full time job its best to take some time off and relax in a comfortable environment.
+Set aside a time for recovering your health, and try to keep it free of commitments, social events, and meetings.
 Your cleanse should only last a few days so scheduling it around a weekend is often a good idea.